 The term ‘fake news’ came about fogging our lenses and distorting reality.
 Time and time again, we witness the effects of spreading unverified information – from the loss of livelihood to death.
 As we spend a substantial amount of time on the digital space daily, as Muslims, what do we need to know about fake news?

-The spread of fabricated news and rumours can be traced back in Islamic history.
+The spread of fabricated news and rumours can be traced back to Islamic history.
 In the Qur’an, Surah An-Nur illustrates how Prophet Muhammad s.a.w. and his family were victims of fake news.
-In the unfortunate episode, Sayyidatina Aisha r.a, the wife of Prophet Muhammad s.a.w, was accused of having an affair with one of the Prophet’s companions named Sofwan.
+In the unfortunate episode, Sayyidatina Aisha r.a, the wife of Prophet Muhammad s.a.w, was accused of having an affair with one of the Prophet’s companions named Safwan r.a.
 The spread of this false information bred tension within the Prophet’s family and Aisha’s parents.
-The incident truly upset the Prophet s.a.w..
-After a month, this ill-fated episode came an end when the accusations were found to be fake and Aisha was proven innocent.
+The incident truly upset the Prophet s.a.w.
+After a month, this ill-fated episode came to an end when the accusations were found to be fake and Aisha was proven innocent.

 Why, when you heard it, did not the believing men and (believing women think good of one another and say, "This is an obvious falsehood"?